SI-Tanveer/Super_Shop_Project/README.md

 Change these in production.
 •	Admin — username: admin, password: 123456 (hardcoded shortcut in login.php)
-•	Employee — username: salman, password: 123456
+•	Employee — username: appl, password: 123456
-•	Customer — username: apple, password: 123456
+•	Customer — username: tanveer, password: 123456

 11.How to Use